mfep/Duality.ProceduralAnimation/README.md

 * `void Tick (float pc, GameObject gameObject);` is called in every `OnUpdate ()` of the respecting `AnimationPlayer`.
   The parameter `pc` provides the current 'percent' of the animation, a number between 0 and 1.
 Thus the AnimPieces don't know about the actual time the animation takes, nor about the other animations in the chain.

+  *If you created some new 'pieces, please consider contributing it to this repository.
+  Ideas for new 'pieces are also very welcome.*